Ocean cruising in Vietnam

 Located in the province of Quang Ninh, about three and a half hours from Hanoi by coach, Ha Long Bay is made up of over 1,900 small islands covered in evergreen forests and surrounded by dazzling waters.
 Its name Vịnh Hạ Long translates as Bay of the Descending Dragon.
 Local legend tells that when Vietnam became a country, it had to defend itself against outside invaders.
 The gods sent dragons to descend on the bay and spit pearls at the invaders.
 Over time, these pearls are said to have developed into the islets that cover the bay today.
 Ha long Bay’s spectacular panoramic views and impressive rock formations make it a popular travel destination and it is certainly not one to be missed.
 Inside the hollow islands there are endless numbers of caves, some of which have lakes enclosed within them.
 Undoubtedly the best known and largest of these is Sung Sot or ‘Surprise’ grotto on Bo Hon Island.

-Makeshift buildings, moped-jammed streets and ancient monuments all characterise Hanoi, the extraordinarily atmospheric and profoundly hospitable capital city of Vietnam.
-Oceania and Celebrity Cruises both schedule shore excursions to Hanoi from the port at Ha Long Bay.
+Along a Vietnam cruise, makeshift buildings, moped-jammed streets and ancient monuments all characterise Hanoi, the extraordinarily atmospheric and profoundly hospitable capital city of Vietnam.
+Oceania and Celebrity Cruises both schedule shore excursions to Hanoi from the port at Ha Long Bay on a cruise to Vietnam.
 The most popular area in Hanoi, for tourists and locals alike, is the Old Quarter.
 It is here that the night markets take place, and at the weekends the area around the lake is closed off to traffic.
 The Old Quarter hosts many bars and restaurants with fair prices for quality products.
 At the heart of the Old Quarter, you’ll also find the Bach Ma Temple - an ornate, pagoda-shaped Buddhist place of worship, which is said to be the oldest temple in the city.
 For an unusual experience, stop by at the Ho Chi Minh Mausoleum.
 Here, in a transparent glass box in the middle of a small room, is the embalmed body of Ho Chi Minh, which is entirely white with the outline of his beard still visible.
 His small body is illuminated and appears peaceful.
 History-lovers should explore the Hoa Lo Prison, which was christened ‘Hanoi Hilton’ by American prisoners of the Vietnam War but was originally built by French colonialists in Vietnam in 1886.
 Hanoi is also home to an array of fascinating museums, from the unusual Bao tang phu nu Women’s Museum to the National Museum of Vietnamese History.

 If you have some extra time, schedule in a drink at the Lotte Centre rooftop bar.
 Entrance to the observation deck on the 65th floor is free, and the views are spectacular.
 At night you can enjoy a 360-degree view of Hanoi lit up by thousands of lights.